Terri Hall: Early life

 Terri Hall was born in 1953 to a father of Swedish and a mother of Italian heritages.
 Along with a sister and two brothers, Hall grew up in Elmira, New York.
 Her father was an attorney.
 Hall began dancing lessons at the age of 5.
 After high school, she went to New York City and began training at the Harkness Ballet.
 As a trained ballerina, Hall danced with the American Ballet Theatre, Monte Carlo City Ballet and the Stuttgart Ballet Company.

 Career

 In order to make more money than available to her in dancing, Hall decided to broaden her career into acting.
 An actress friend suggested she meet with several adult film directors, including Armand Weston who first gave Hall an interview.
 She later starred in one of Weston's films, The Taking of Christina, in 1976.
 Over her years as an actress, Hall worked with several notable adult film directors, including Gerard Damiano, Radley Metzger (aka "Henry Paris") and Bill Osco.

 Personal life

 Hall left the adult industry in 1984.
-Later, due to ill-health, she lived in an Athens, PA nursing home and afterwards, died in upstate New York as a result of cancer in June, 2007.
+Later, due to ill health, she lived in a nursing home in Athens, Pennsylvania, and died of cancer in upstate New York in June 2007.

 Films (selected)

-Some of Terri Hall's best-known adult erotic films of the period include:
+Some of Terri Hall's best-known adult erotic films of the period are: